 It was something of big concern, as structured data represents just a small part of the information available to us.
 It has been estimated that 80% of digital data is unstructured.
 Even though today analyzing unstructured data is a small area, but in the next decade, it is going to be the most impactful.

-Ability to understand consumer conversations is also where the big potential lies.
+The ability to understand consumer conversations is also where the big potential lies.
 There is a company, named Mattersight, which uses call center conversations to recognize customers’ personality types.
 This way they can be served by someone with a compatible service style.
 So this way we are just beginning to unlock the potential of unstructured data.
 This helps in catering best, innovative and reliable mobile app solutions across the globe.

 — OctalInfoSolutionSG (@octalsg) August 2, 2017